Evolution of Suffering

 Approach opportunities and avoid threats—a way to gain things that support children, and to flee from or resist things that can have a negative impact on offspring

-While these strategies are helpful for persisting, they also lead to pain and distress when separations are broken, stability is disrupted, opportunities fall short of expectations, and threats emerge.
+These strategies are helpful for persisting.
+However, they also lead to pain and distress.
+This happens when separations are broken, stability is disrupted, opportunities fall short of expectations, and threats emerge.

 In reality, conditions that cause suffering constantly arise because: